rbrtsmith/rbrtsmith.github.io/_posts/2015-09-12-getting-acquainted-with-browserify.md

 This post won't go into great detail about Node, but two important aspects of Node that can really help us with code organisation are [NPM](https://docs.npmjs.com/getting-started/what-is-npm) and Modules.

 ###NPM
-NPM is a synonym for **Node Package Manager**, it is now the world's most popular programming ecosystem, allowing developers to publish and share code and manage project dependencies.
+NPM is a synonym for **Node Package Manager**, it is now the world's most popular programming ecosystem, allowing developers to publish, share code and manage project dependencies.
 Assuming you have Node installed on your machine, you must initialise NPM in your project's root using the command:

 {% highlight text %}